IvanGrimes/formhandler.js/README.md

 ## Getting started
-FormHandler has a few methods to connect to your project: CDN, npm or downloading latest release.
+formhandler.js has a few methods to connect to your project: CDN, npm or downloading latest release.
 ### CDN
-For using FormHandler with CDN you need to include CSS in your ``<head>`` tag.
+For using formhandler.js with CDN you need to include CSS in your ``<head>`` tag.
 ##### Instead **x.x.x** in formhandler.js@**x.x.x** put version from the top readme.
 ```html
 <link rel="stylesheet" href="//cdn.jsdelivr.net/npm/formhandler.js@x.x.x/dist/css/formhandler.min.css">